For People with Forensic Histories or Behaviours

 “Supporting Safe Living”

-We work with people who are typically in high cost NHS beds, many of whom do not have agreed plans in place to leave these beds.
+We work with people who are typically in high-cost NHS beds, many of whom do not have agreed plans in place to leave these beds.

-In this way, individuals regain positive choice and control over their lives.
+In this way, individuals regain positive choices and control over their lives.
 They make new and better community connections.
 Many build new friendships, enter employment and develop different interests.
 All of which provide these individuals with a reason to care about their role within the community.

 The Transforming Care agenda says that ‘… adults with a learning disability and/or autism who display risky behaviours, which may put themselves or others at risk and which could lead to contact with the criminal justice system, are a distinct group whose specific needs have not always been recognised.’

 We are passionate about supporting people in this situation to change their lives, move out of care or hospital and build their ambition to thrive as tenants in their own homes and in their local community.
 Whilst all our support is planned around the individual, we make a key distinction between people whose principal support requirement arises from their learning disability, and those whose principal support need arises from their forensic history.
 In the former case, we are likely to design support using our Activate support model, in the latter case the focus will be on Risk-Trigger-Response.

 How We Work